SoWieMarkus/bookmarks/README.md

 ## Getting Started

-1. Create a `packages/backend/.env` file based on the provided example.
+1. Create a `.env` file based on the provided example.
 2. Build the Docker image:

    ```sh